What Type of Refrigerators Are Best for Your Kitchen?

 Beverage coolers usually come in small sizes, meant to fit neatly under a kitchen or bar counter.

-They also come in larger sizes, but because they tend to be an eyesore in larger sizes, they more commonly purchased as under-the-counter appliances.
+They also come in larger sizes, but because they tend to be an eyesore in larger sizes, they are more commonly purchased as under-the-counter appliances.

 Kegerators